zhouyu-hust/FSINet/README.md

 Code for the paper "Occlusion Relationship Reasoning with A Feature Separation and Interaction Network".
 Submit to TPAMI.

-Authors: Yu Zhou, Rui Lu, Feng Xue,Yuzhe Gao, and Xiaojie Guo
+Authors: Yu Zhou, Rui Lu, Feng Xue,Yuzhe Gao, Xiaojie Guo and Wenqing Cheng

 ### Introduction

-In this work, we propose the Feature Separation and Interaction Network (FSINet) to present the speciality and complementarity between the occlusion boundary detection and the occlusion orientation estimation.

-The occlusion boundary path contains an Image-level Cue Extractor (ICE) to capture rich location information of the boundary, a Detail-perceived Semantic Feature Extractor (DSFE), and a Contextual Correlation Extractor (CCE) to acquire refined semantic messages of objects.
-A Dual-flow Cross Detector (DCD) is customized to eliminate false-positive boundaries.

-The occlusion orientation estimation path contains a Scene Context Learner (SCL) is designed to capture the depth order cue around the boundary, and two strip convolutions are built to judge the depth order between objects.

-The shared decoder supplies the feature interaction, which plays a key role in exploiting the complementarity of the two paths.
+Occlusion relationship reasoning aims to locate where an object occludes others and estimate the depth order of theseobjects in the 3D space from a 2D image.
+The former sub-task demands both the accurate location and the semantic indication of theobjects, while the latter one needs the depth order among the objects.
+Although several insightful studies have been proposed, a keycharacteristic,i.e., the specialty and complementarity between the occlusion boundary detection and the occlusion orientationestimation, is rarely discussed.
+To verify this claim, in this paper, we propose a network, namely Feature Separation and InteractionNetwork (FSINet), to integrate these properties into a unified end-to-end network, which comprises of a shared encoder-decoderstructure and two separated paths for these two sub-tasks.
+Concretely, the occlusion boundary path contains an Image-level CueExtractor to capture rich location information of the boundary, a Detail-perceived Semantic Feature Extractor, and a ContextualCorrelation Extractor to acquire refined semantic messages of objects.
+In addition, a Dual-flow Cross Detector is customized toalleviate false-positive and false-negative boundaries.
+As for the occlusion orientation estimation path, a Scene Context Learner isdesigned to capture the depth order cue around the boundary.
+As well, two strip convolutions are built to judge the depth order betweenobjects.
+The shared decoder supplies the feature interaction, which plays a key role in exploiting the complementarity of the two paths.Extensive experimental results on the PIOD and BSDS ownership datasets are conducted to reveal the superior performance ofFSINet over state-of-the-art alternatives.
+Plus, abundant ablation studies are offered to demonstrate the effectiveness of our design.

 ![FSINet](images/FSINet_arch.png)